api3dao/signed-api/packages/performance-test/README.md

 1. Replace `<SIGNED_API_CONFIG_URL>` with the URL of the configuration file in the CF template.
 You can use the GitHub remote URL of the `signed-api.json` file.
 When developing you use the file from a different branch and each time you edit the file push the changes upstream.
+2. Replace the `<DOCKER_IMAGE>` with the actual docker image to be used in the CF template.
-2. Make sure the template is correct.
+3. Make sure the template is correct.
-3. Consider changing `-perf-test` ID into something more meaningful.
+4. Consider changing `-perf-test` ID into something more meaningful.
 This step is necessary if deploying multiple Signed APIs in the same region.
-4. Optionally change the `CPU` and `Memory`.
+5. Optionally change the `CPU` and `Memory`.
-5. Run
+6. Run
    `aws cloudformation create-stack --stack-name signed-api-<NAME> --template-body file://signed-api/cloudformation.json --capabilities CAPABILITY_NAMED_IAM --region <REGION>`.
    Be sure to replace `<NAME>` (e.g. "source") and `<REGION>` (e.g. "eu-west-1") with the appropriate values.
-6. Run `aws cloudformation delete-stack --stack-name signed-api-<NAME> --region <REGION>` to remove the Signed API.
+7. Run `aws cloudformation delete-stack --stack-name signed-api-<NAME> --region <REGION>` to remove the Signed API.
    Replace `<NAME>` and `<REGION>` with the same values used in the deployment.

 ## Populating the Signed API